Canadian Pharmacists Association

 In depth: Diversity, equity, inclusion and accessibility at CPhA

 Fostering a culture of belonging and community is important for pharmacy teams, for the patients we serve, and for the board and staff at CPhA.
-We’ve made diversity, equity, inclusion and accessibility a cornerstone of our efforts, and are continually striving to do better to engage with and support those who need it most.
+We’ve made diversity, equity, inclusion and accessibility a cornerstone of our efforts and we are continually striving to do better to engage with and support those who need it most.

 IDEA Initiative Icon